Where to Find the Best Specialty Coffee in Vancouver, B.C.

 I love the fact that they’re maximizing their space by trying different, more efficient tools (in terms of space at least) than most other coffee shops I’ve ever been to.

-Several of these tools, including the Gina brewer and the odd looking grinder (from Weber Workshops), are things I’ve never seen before.
+Several of these tools, including the GINA brewer and the odd looking grinder (from Weber Workshops), are things I’ve never seen before.

 That’s all fun, but the real question here is how was the coffee?
 And that, my friend, brings us back to the fact that I went back at 8:00 am before driving back home to Portland to get seconds, driving across the city (and out of the way) to get there.

 The coffee was fantastic.
-The Gina brewer brews a cup that is balanced in terms of acidity and sweetness, but also in terms of body.
+The GINA brewer brews a cup that is balanced in terms of acidity and sweetness, but also in terms of body.

 On my first trip, I was already fairly caffeinated, so I tried one filter coffee, a Colombian coffee with a 360 hour anaerobic fermentation that was a roller coaster in terms of flavors (though it made me realize that I really only ever want a single cup of anaerobic coffees, not a whole bag).

-œIt was wild and exciting, and was exactly what I was hoping it would be.
+It was wild and exciting, and was exactly what I was hoping it would be.

 As I was leaving, I was chatting with the barista, who recommended the Colombian gesha they had, saying it was the best coffee they’d had in a while.
-Plus, if I was into the ferment-y flavors, I should really try a coffee from Mexico that they had on espresso.

 Which is exactly what I did the next morning.
 Both were excellent.